ksahlin/isONcorrect/README.md

 # Pipeline to get high-quality full-length reads from ONT cDNA sequencing

-# Set your path and number of cores
+# Set path to output and number of cores
 root_out="outfolder"
 cores=20